natalieytan/hometime-android/README.md

-# Thought process on how to approch this:
+# Home Time Android

-## Problems with the existing app architecture
+## Thought processes about problems with the existing app architecture
 * Too much logic & state stored in the activity  - no separation of concerns
 * On first load, no data is served until the refresh button is clicked
 * No lifecycle handling (e.g. on saveInstanceState) - state is lost when device rotates